A delivery unit that ships every week.

 Decompose

-The Orchestrator/Architect breaks each spec into vertical slices.
+The Architect breaks each spec into vertical slices.
 Each slice cuts through frontend, backend, and tests.
 Slice size is tuned for AI leverage: small enough to build in one focused session, large enough to be meaningful on its own.

 Build